Ministry of Interior (Palestine)

-The Ministry of Interior and National Security is the branch of the Palestinian National Authority (PNA) cabinet in charge of the security and the statistics of the population of the State of Palestine.
-The Palestinian Central Bureau of Statistics (PCBS) is a sub-branch of the Interior Ministry that has the responsibility for the population and economic statistics of the Palestinian territories.
+The Ministry of Interior and National Security is the branch of the Palestinian National Authority (PNA) cabinet in charge of the security and the statistics of the population of Palestine.
 Since Hamas' takeover of Gaza, the position of the Interior Ministry within the Palestinian Security Services is unclear.

 History

-In 2006, the Israeli Defense Forces struck the office building of the Interior Ministry multiple times as a part of a bombing campaign in Gaza.
+In 2006, the Israel Defense Forces struck the office building of the Interior Ministry multiple times as a part of a bombing campaign in Gaza.
 The attacks were in response to the kidnapping of Gilad Shalit, an Israeli soldier.

 In June 2007, the office in Gaza was taken by Said Seyam as part of the Hamas government of June 2007.
+Hamas' takeover of Gaza left the Ramallah-based version of the Palestinian National Authority (PNA) as the Palestinian leadership in only the occupied West Bank and a Hamas-led government in control of the Gaza Strip.

-Fathi Hamad took office in January 2009, following assassination of Said Seyam on 15 January 2009 during the Gaza War.
+Fathi Hamad took office in January 2009, following assassination of Said Seyam on 15 January 2009 during the 2008–2009 Gaza War.
 In August 2012, following government reshuffle by Prime Minister Ismail Haniyye, Fathi Hamad remained in position.

+Function

+The ministry is in charge of the security and statistics of the people in the Gaza Strip.

+The Interior Minister also leads the Hamas Public Affairs Department and is the director of Al-Aqsa TV, the Hamas-run television station.